If your child has braces you may be wondering how long they will need to keep them on.

 Don’t skip any appointments or follow-ups with the orthodontist.
-If a wire or bracket breaks, have it taken care of as quickly as possible.
+These are the times that your orthodontist can check for any problems that may prolong treatment.
+If your child has an orthodontic emergency, for example, if a wire or bracket breaks, have it taken care of as quickly as possible.

 If you and your kids follow these three tips, at worst, they should get their braces off when they’re supposed to.
 At best, you may even shave a few months off treatment time.
 Not following these tips can seriously impact your braces regimen, adding months or even years to the time in braces.

 Each mouth reacts to braces differently, but following the advice of the orthodontist, creating a good daily routine, eating the proper foods, and practicing good oral hygiene should help your kids get their braces off faster.